jedlikk/jedliSlider/README.md

 ### Why jedliSlider?

-Because it’s lightweight, easy to use, modern and will have all options that you want.
+Because it’s easy to use, modern and will have all options that you want.
 Some popular carousels still use floats and a lot of unnecessary scripts/styles.
 My intention was to create one slider, that will contain all things i missed in other carousels.
 With as low code and css as possible.
 So you don't need to override some default styles and download multiple libraries for specific types of carousels.

 ## Status
 There are currently two working modes: